Advanced Placement Program

-The College Board's Advanced Placement Program (AP) enables willing and academically prepared students to pursue college-level studies-with the opportunity to earn college credit, advanced placement, or both while still in high school.
+The College Board's Advanced Placement (AP) Program enables willing and academically prepared students to pursue college-level studies-with the opportunity to earn college credit, advanced placement, or both while still in high school.
 High school students who are qualified through registration in an advanced placement course(s) in high school may qualify to receive college credit upon transfer.

 To receive credit, a student must earn at least a grade of three (3).
-Transfer students who have AP credit transcripted as college courses from their previous institution will receive that course credit at SIU as transfer credit.
+Transfer students who have Advanced Placement credit transcripted as college courses from their previous institution will receive that course credit at SIU as transfer credit.
 The maximum credit granted through advanced placement examinations is 30 hours (15 for an associate degree).

-AP transcripts may be ordered here.
+Advanced Placement transcripts may be ordered here.

-AP transcript scores should be sent to:
+Advanced Placement transcript scores should be sent to:

 Articulation & Evaluation

 Student Services Building 0260, Mailcode 4725